Ever wanted to make butter from home? It’s really easy!

 Making butter at home is not something I had ever really thought about doing, but it is something I have done before.

-When I was in Year 2 at school (about 8 years old) I used to get milk in a little glass bottle – anyone else remember that?
+When I was in Year 2 at school (about 8 years old), I used to get milk in a little glass bottle – does anyone else remember that?
 My favourite part of drinking my milk was sipping the little bit of cream off the top.

-This one day the teacher asked us all to give up our cream and add it to a glass jar.
-Begrudgingly I gave her my cream and we all spent what felt like all day – 5 minutes at a time each – shaking this glass jar until finally we got butter.
+One day, the teacher asked us all to give up our cream and add it to a glass jar.
+Begrudgingly I gave her my cream, and we all spent what felt like all day – 5 minutes at a time each – shaking this glass jar until we finally got butter.

-We got to have toast in the afternoon along with our freshly made butter.
-It was delicious!
+We got to have toast in the afternoon, along with our freshly made butter.